Compassion Focused Therapy

 Compassion Focused Therapy (CFT) is a therapeutic framework focused on compassion.

 There is a close connection between psychological challenges, and self criticism and shame.
 It can seem completely natural for us to want to remove difficult thoughts and feelings as they arise.
 At the same time, we can start blaming ourselves that we feel, think and act the way we do.

-Unfortunately, these tendencies that can seem completely automatic can intensify and prolong what it is we want to get rid of.
+Unfortunately, these tendencies that seem automatic can intensify and prolong what it is we want to get rid of.
 They can also slowly start influencing various areas of our lives, taking it in a direction that is not the direction we wish to take.
-Thus, we can experience being stuck and not being able to see what we can do in order to get better.
+Thus, we can feel stuck and unable to see what we can do in order to get better.

 Compassion In Therapy